China's economy cools sharply in April as lockdowns bite

 Full or partial lockdowns were imposed in dozens of cities in March and April, including a protracted shutdown in commercial centre Shanghai, keeping workers and shoppers confined to their homes and severely disrupting supply chains.

-Retail sales in April shrank 11.1% from a year earlier, the biggest contraction since March 2020, data from the National Bureau of Statistics showed on Monday.
-The reading worsened from March's 3.5% fall and missed the forecasts for a 6.1% drop.
+Retail sales in April shrank 11.1% from a year earlier, the biggest contraction since March 2020, data from the National Bureau of Statistics (NBS) showed on Monday, and worse than forecast.

-Dining-out services were suspended in some provinces and China's auto sales in April plunged 47.6% from a year earlier as car makers slashed production amid empty showrooms and parts shortages.
+Dining-out services were suspended in some provinces, which led to a 22.7% drop in catering revenue in April.
+China's auto sales plunged 47.6% from a year earlier as car makers slashed production amid empty showrooms and parts shortages.

-As the anti-virus measures snarled supply chains and paralyzed distribution, industrial production fell 2.9% from a year earlier, notably worse than a 5.0% gain in March and was below expectations for 0.4% growth.
+As the anti-virus measures snarled supply chains and paralysed distribution, industrial production fell 2.9% from a year earlier, below expectations for 0.4% growth.
 The reading was the largest decline since February 2020.

+In line with the decline in industrial output, China processed 11% less crude oil in April than a year earlier, with daily throughput falling to the lowest since March.
+The country's April power generation also fell 4.3% from the previous year, the lowest since May 2020.

 The government aims to keep the jobless rate below 5.5% in 2022.